• Skip to primary navigation

 The Sauce

-• Heat over medium heat until mixture starts to boil.
+• Heat over medium heat until the mixture starts to boil.
 Reduce heat to medium-low.
 Simmer uncovered for 20 minutes, stirring occasionally or until the beans are perfectly cooked.

 The Thickener